 You can sharpen the serrations of bread knives using the corners, but they will quickly round off.
 Good use for a second set.

 What is really needed for knife sharpening is a low speed belt sander.
 The pioneer of this type machine was Loray.
-Another low speed belt sharpener is the SharpShop.
+See belt.htm for how to make a variable speed sander

 The procedure for using a belt sander is much the same as any sharpening.
 As with any abrasive on a flexible or soft backing, the abrasive must move off the edge to avoid the blade catching on the belt.
 I start with a 120 grit blue zirconia belt for new or very blunt knives, and finish with 400 grit.
 Some sharpeners like to use a worn 600 grit belt for the final step.
 It leaves an edge smoother than a new belt, but with enough tooth to cut fibrous material well.
 Proceed to a finer belt or a leather strop if you prefer a polished edge.
 One sharpener recommends a 1200 grit Trizact belt.